Alert: Jobseekers are being fraudulently contacted by scammers. More details

 Yes.
 Sustainability feeds into a business’s EVP, which directly affects how employees feel about working at a particular company.
 In fact, a 2021 study carried out by PLAY found that 77% of participants wanted more transparency from their organisation about their impact on the environment.
 This highlights the importance of demonstrating your commitment to the protection of the planet, not only in the actions you take, but how you communicate this to present and future employees.

 Our commitment to sustainability is unwavering, and as an organisation, we are constantly trying to improve our impact on the planet, including our carbon footprint.
-In fact, we became a carbon-neutral business in 2021 and our overarching targets for carbon reduction have been approved by the Science-Based Targets initiative (SBTi).
+Our overarching targets for carbon reduction have been approved by the Science-Based Targets initiative (SBTi).
 These targets are a key part of our ambition to reach Net Zero.
 We’ve also switched to 100% renewable energy across our offices in the UK and Ireland, and we’re in the process of moving our car fleet to fully electric vehicles.
 In addition to this, we’re reducing the amount of business travel that takes place, to further diminish our impact on the planet.

-Under the framework of the Hays Helps programme, we recently partnered with the charity Trees for Cities, where, over the next 18 months, we will donate and plant 300 trees every four weeks to any UK and Ireland region that reaches their regional targets.
+Under the framework of the Hays Helps programme, in 2022 we partnered with the charity Trees for Cities, supporting their tree-planting projects.
+In 2023 alone, 90 volunteers from Hays visited 10 locations across the country and helped to plant nearly 39,000 trees.
 This aligns with our commitment to not only improve the employability prospects of people who may not have the same opportunities as others, but to also protect the environments where we operate so we can be a sustainable business going forwards.
 In addition to that, we have an internal network called Zero Heroes that aims to improve our sustainability efforts across our offices in the UK and Ireland.